Stoick001/Panagram.js/README.md

-# jsEdit
+# Panagram.js

-jsEdit is an extra small (2kb) rich text editor build in pure JavaScript, with no dependencies.
+Panagram.js is an extra small (2kb) rich text editor build in pure JavaScript, with no dependencies.

 Live Demo: https://jedit.herokuapp.com/

 ## Setup

-Enabling jsEdit.js is very easy, you just need to follow these two simple steps:
+Enabling Panagram.js is very easy, you just need to follow these two simple steps:

 #### include it from a dist/ folder
   ```